hereya/hereya-cli/README.md

 ## `hereya bootstrap INFRASTRUCTURETYPE`

-installs necessary resources for hereya operations in an infrastructure
+Install necessary resources for hereya operations in an infrastructure.

 ```
 USAGE